aws/aws-iot-device-sdk-embedded-C/README.md

 #### AWS IoT Over-the-air Update

-The [AWS IoT Over-the-air Update](https://github.com/aws/ota-for-aws-iot-embedded-sdk) (OTA) library enables you to manage the notification of a newly available update, download the update, and perform cryptographic verification of the firmware update.
-Using the OTA library, you can logically separate firmware updates from the application running on your devices.
-You can also use the library to send other files (e.g. images, certificates) to one or more devices registered with AWS IoT.
-More details about OTA library can be found in [AWS IoT Over-the-air Update documentation](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html).

-The AWS IoT Over-the-air Update library has a dependency on [coreJSON](https://github.com/FreeRTOS/coreJSON) for parsing of JSON job document and [tinyCBOR](https://github.com/intel/tinycbor.git) for decoding encoded data streams, other than the standard C library.
-It can be used with any MQTT library, HTTP library, and operating system (e.g. Linux, FreeRTOS).

 Removed since v2022412.00.
 We recommend transitioning to the [new modular and composable OTA approach](https://freertos.org/Documentation/03-Libraries/07-Modular-over-the-air-updates/01-Over-the-air-updates) .
 To get started, see the new [OTA reference demo](https://github.com/FreeRTOS/Lab-Project-ota-example-for-AWS-IoT-Core?tab=readme-ov-file).

 #### AWS IoT Fleet Provisioning